JimmyPun610/BarcodeScanner.Mobile/README.md

 # GoogleVisionBarCodeScanner
-BarCodeScanner using GoogleVision API for Xamarin Form Android
+BarCodeScanner using GoogleVision API for Xamarin Form Currently works on android only
 # Android setup
 1. Install Nuget package
 ```